 Negative attribution feedback: “Make sure you have detailed notes for the meeting since communication isn’t your strong suit.”
 (Employee wilts, botches meeting, and stops speaking up because they assume they communicate poorly.)

-Impact feedback talks about behavior in terms of how it impacts other people, and it’s an especially effective form of feedback for employees who find it difficult to absorb other forms of criticism or praise.
+Impact feedback talks about behavior in terms of how it impacts other people.
+It’s an especially effective form of feedback for employees who struggle to absorb other forms of criticism or praise.
 Like contingency feedback, it’s grounded not in labeling behavior as bad or good, but in illustrating its consequences.

 Positive impact feedback: “When you saved the relationship with that customer, it meant we didn’t have to lay anybody off.”